pixelstorm/coding_guidelines_custom_builds/README.md

 # Custom Coding
 1. Prefix all functions with pxs_ and tables with a unique white_label prefix.
 1. Provide comments for functions and templates.
+1. Site must validate on [wave]( http://wave.webaim.org/ ) and [ csslint ](http://csslint.net/)

 ### We adhere to wordpress best practices broadly defined here: